 Serotonin transmits signals between our nerve cells, giving it the ability to alter brain functions that affect our mood and sleep.
 Serotonin for depression has been the focus of many clinical and preclinical studies over the years.
 Researchers know that the chemical signals many receptors throughout the brain regions in humans, but the exact mechanisms of serotonin as an antidepressant are still being explored.

-Studies involving SSRIs indicate that it may not be serotonin’s direct effects on our mood, but rather its ability to promote positive shifts in automatic emotional responses that helps to relieve symptoms of depression.
+Studies involving selective serotonin reuptake inhibitors (SSRIs) indicate that it may not be the neurotransmitter’s’ direct effects on our mood, but rather its ability to promote positive shifts in automatic emotional responses that helps relieve symptoms of depression.

 Serotonin Benefits and Uses

 1. Improves Mood and Memory